 - Switch to the “Mouse” tab using the left-side panel.

-- Click on the “Additional mouse options” link, located at the bottom of the page or in the right-side panel.
+- Click on the “Additional mouse options” link at the bottom of the page or in the right-side panel.

 - Switch to the “Pointer Options” tab using the header menu of the Mouse Properties window.

-- Adjust the speed of your mouse with the slider under ‘Motion.’
+- Adjust the speed of your mouse with the slider under ‘Motion' on high-resolution screen.
 Moving the slider head to the left will make your mouse slower while moving it to the right will increase its speed.

 - We recommend turning off the “Enhance pointer precision” setting, as it’s capable of messing up your DPI.

 - Click the OK button.
-You should immediately see the change in mouse speed.
+You should immediately see the change in mouse speed when you try to scroll the mouse cursor and see the cursor speed.

-Many video games allow you to adjust your sensitivity in-game.
+Many video games allow you to adjust your sensitivity in-game and adjust it to a higher dpi or lower it.
 This allows you to use one general DPI for operating your system normally, then set up different sensitivity settings for different games.

 - Launch the game you want to change your sensitivity in and wait for it to load entirely.